Constitution Act, 1982

-Canadian Charter of Rights and Freedoms
+Part I: Canadian Charter of Rights and Freedoms

-The Canadian Charter of Rights and Freedoms is the first Part of the Constitution Act, 1982.
+The Canadian Charter of Rights and Freedoms is the part I of the Constitution Act, 1982.
 The Charter is a bill of rights to protect certain political rights, legal rights and human rights of people in Canada from the policies and actions of all levels of government.
 An additional goal of the Charter is to unify Canadians around a set of principles that embody those rights.
 The Charter was preceded by the Canadian Bill of Rights, which was created by the government of John Diefenbaker in 1960.
 However, the Bill of Rights was only a federal statute and was limited in its effectiveness because it is not directly applicable to provincial laws.
 This motivated some within government to establish unambiguously-constitutional-level bill of rights for all Canadians.
 The movement for human rights and freedoms that emerged after World War II also wanted to entrench the principles enunciated in the Universal Declaration of Human Rights.
 The Charter was drafted by the federal government with consultations with the provincial governments in the years leading up to the passage of the Constitution Act, 1982.

 One of the most notable effects of the adoption of the Charter was to greatly expand the range of judicial review, because the Charter is more explicit with respect to the guarantee of rights and the role of judges in enforcing them than was the Canadian Bill of Rights.
 The courts, when confronted with violations of Charter rights, have struck down unconstitutional statutes or parts of statutes, as they did when Canadian case law was primarily concerned with resolving issues of federalism.
 However, section 24 of the Charter granted new powers to the courts to enforce more creative remedies and to exclude improperly obtained evidence in criminal trials.
 These powers are greater than what was typical under the common law and under the principle of Parliamentary supremacy, which Canada had inherited from the United Kingdom.

 Section 59 limits the application of section 23 of the Charter in Quebec.
 Paragraph 23(1)(a) of the Charter, which guarantees the minority language education rights of Canadian citizens "whose first language learned and still understood is that of the English or French minority linguistic minority population of the province in which they reside" will not be in force in Quebec until the Quebec government or legislature chooses to ratify it.